 Medina spent the season in the Bradenton bullpen.
 He allowed only four earned runs all year and obviously was extremely hard to hit; opponents batted only .174 against him, although that was partly due to an unrealistic .240 batting average on balls in play, as he didn’t fan as many as the previous year.
 Opponents also slugged only .233 and had no HRs (until the playoffs, when he served up a grand slam on the first pitch he threw in the opener).
 The control problems continued.
 Medina pitched only twice all year on fewer than three days’ rest and often got 5-6 days.
 I don’t know whether that’s because the Pirates consider him very fragile or because they don’t consider him a prospect.
 Ryan Hafner, for example, threw over 50% more innings out of the bullpen.

 It’s hard to know what to make of Medina.
 He’s a small pitcher with good, but not great, velocity and no secondary pitch that stands out.
 He seems to miss a lot of bats by changing speeds on his fastball.
 His command remains poor.
 He’s now eligible for the Rule 5 draft, but the Pirates didn’t handle him like a player they’re thinking of adding to the roster.
-If he’s back, he should be in the Altoona bullpen in 2015.
+He wasn’t selected and will be in the Altoona bullpen in 2015.

 |2015: Minor league contract|

 Added to 40-Man: N/A

 Options Remaining: 3

 MLB Service Time: 0.000

 |December 14, 2009: Signed as an international free agent by the Baltimore Orioles.